chrismatrakos/SimpleWeatherReportApi/README.md

 From the root dir of demo folder run the command ```mvnw spring-boot:run ```
 That command will load all dependencies and start the server.
 Occe the server is running open browser and go to ```localhost:8080/hello```
-to check its working, a pring message will be displayed.
+to check its working, a "welcome" message will be displayed.

 ### How to use
 All countries data are fetched from